 Gavin left Goldcrest in 1984 (soon after Eberts), and returned to his own company.
 There he set about pre-selling and financing a slew of mostly British independent movies.
 Pursuing a successful strategy of positioning Gavin Film as a sales company rather than as yet another producer seeking cash, Gavin sought no executive producer credit on most of these films.

-Among them were Sid and Nancy, Peter Greenaway's Belly of an Architect, Stephen Frears' Sammy and Rosie Get Laid and his "witty, richly textured" Prick Up Your Ears, Bill Douglas' Comrades, and Bob Swaim's Half Moon Street, with Sigourney Weaver and Michael Caine.
+Among the list was Sid and Nancy, Peter Greenaway's Belly of an Architect, Stephen Frears' Sammy and Rosie Get Laid and his "witty, richly textured" Prick Up Your Ears, Bill Douglas' Comrades, and Bob Swaim's Half Moon Street, with Sigourney Weaver and Michael Caine.
 Gavin also worked on Dennis Hopper thriller The Hot Spot, comedy Personal Services (from Monty Python's Terry Jones) and Stormy Monday, the feature debut of Mike Figgis (Leaving Las Vegas).

 After returning to New Zealand in the early 90s, Gavin secured American funding and cast members for WWII-era drama The Last Tattoo.
 Gavin co-produced with fellow Kiwi Neville Carson.
 He spent two years on the development committee of the NZ Film Commission, and executive produced spider short Larger than Life.
 In 1999 he produced and helped develop New Zealand's first film sequel: acclaimed Once Were Warriors follow-up What Becomes of the Broken Hearted?
 (1999).

-Gavin began a two year stint as Head of Features at South Pacific Pictures the same year.
-At South Pacific he stepped in to produce small town tale Jubilee.
-He also invited director Niki Caro to write an adaption of the long in development Whale Rider, winning NZ $4 million worth of European financing and presales on the strength of her script.
+The same year Gavin began a two-year stint as Head of Features at South Pacific Pictures.
+At SPP, he stepped in to produce movie Jubilee, a light-hearted tale of small-town life which starred Cliff Curtis.
+Gavin also invited director Niki Caro to write an adaption of the long in development Whale Rider, winning NZ $4 million worth of European financing and presales on the strength of her script.

 Peter Calder, 'Rebuked love' (Review of Prick Up Your Ears) - The NZ Herald, 2 October 1987, Section 3, page 9